-Our core strategy is to develop and innovate high-performance products that address our customers' technical challenges in our primary markets: Telecom, I&D and Data Center.
-While sales in any or all of our primary markets may slow or decline from period to period, over the long term we generally expect to benefit from growth in these markets.
+Our core strategy is to develop and innovate high-performance products that address our customers' technical challenges in our primary markets: I&D, Data Center and Telecom.
+While sales in any or all of our primary markets may slow or decline from period to period, over the long term we expect to benefit from growth in these markets.
+We expect our revenue in the I&D market to be driven by the expansion of our product portfolio that services satellite and space communications, civil and military radar, test and measurement, scientific, medical and other industrial applications.
+We expect revenue growth in the Data Center market to be driven by the adoption of cloud-based services and the upgrade of data center architectures to 100G, 200G, 400G and 800G interconnects, which we expect will drive adoption of higher speed optical and photonic wireless links.
 We expect our revenue in the Telecom market to be driven, in part, by 5G deployments and expansion of optical networks, with continued upgrades and expansion of communications equipment and increasing adoption of bandwidth-rich services.
-We expect our revenue in the I&D market to be driven by the expansion of our product portfolio which services test and measurement, satellite communications, civil and military radar, scientific, medical and other industrial applications.
-We expect revenue growth in the Data Center market to be driven by the adoption of cloud-based services and the upgrade of data center architectures to 100G, 200G, 400G and 800G interconnects, which we expect will drive adoption of higher speed optical and photonic wireless links.